An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Hermite's Theory

 \end{theorem}

-We give here a proof of Theorem \ref{hermite} which we will follow later on to obtain a weak inference counterpart of it.
-Before, we introduce some more auxiliary notations and definitions.
-First, we define the sign of an element of $\R$.
+Even though this result is well known, we give here a detailed proof of Theorem \ref{hermite} which we will follow later on to obtain a weak inference counterpart of it.
+We introduce first some more auxiliary notation and definitions.

 \begin{definition} For $\alpha \in \R$, its sign is defined as follows:

 From now on, for $P\in \K[v],\tau \in \{-1,0,1\}$, we freely use ${\rm sign}(P)= \tau$, to mean

 \end{definition}